To avoid a disappointing cucumber crop you have to make sure the female flowers on your plant are being pollinated.

 Firstly, observe how many pollinators are in your garden visiting your plants.
 Bees and butterflies are common pollinators to look out for.

-For example, if you notice a lot of bees visiting the flowers of your cucumber plants then you can be confident that they’ve been pollinated.
+For example, if you notice a lot of bees visiting the female flowers of your cucumber plants then you can be confident that they’ve been pollinated.

 The more visits to a cucumber flower by a pollinator the greater the chance of a pollinated calyx developing into a cucumber.
 This is because the development of the fruit requires an adequate number of cucumber seeds to be fertilized.